Sacral Nerve Stimulation

 Typically, an in-office test is done called a peripheral nerve evaluation.
 The diagnostic evaluation is a minimally invasive procedure with no incision.
 The average evaluation lasts from 15-30 minutes.
 Your physician will begin by numbing your skin with local anesthetic and then placing two small thin wires under the skin near the tail bone with a needle.
 The nerves that control bladder function are found below this area.

 The two thin wires will be attached to an external device which will accompany you for approximately three to five days.
 The device will provide mild pulses of energy to the nerves that control the bladder as you return to your normal activities.
-Over the course of the test period, if you show an improvement in symptoms of 50% or greater, you may be a candidate for long-term treatment with InterStim therapy.
+Over the course of the test period, if you show an improvement in symptoms of 50% or greater, you may be a candidate for long-term treatment with Axonics or InterStim therapy.

 The long-term implant is a minimally invasive procedure that is usually performed under local anesthesia on an outpatient basis.
 The surgical implantation typically takes no longer than 45 minutes to perform.